-A TWT STA operating in an Implicit TWT SP shall determine the next TWT SP start time by adding to the current TWT, the value of Wake Interval associated with this TWT SP.
+The TWT values for an Implicit TWT are periodic.
+A TWT STA operating in with an Implicit TWT agreement shall determine the next TWT SP start time by adding the value of TWT Wake Interval associated with this TWT agreement to the value of the start time of the current TWT SP.

-A TWT STA awake for an Implicit TWT SP may transition to the doze state after Adjusted Minimum Wake Duration time has elapsed from the TWT SP start time as identified by the TWT STA.
+A TWT STA awake for an Implicit TWT SP may transition to the doze state after Adjusted Minimum TWT Wake Duration time has elapsed from the TWT SP start time as identified by the TWT STA.

-An AP that receives a frame from a TWT STA for an Implicit TWT may respond to the STA with a frame that contains a Next TWT field (e.g. BAT, TACK, STACK).
-A TWT STA that is awake for an Implicit TWT SP and receives a frame with a Next TWT field from its AP shall use the received Next TWT field value as the start of the next TWT, instead of the TWT value calculated by adding the value of Wake Interval associated with the TWT SP to the current TWT.
-Subsequent TWT are calculated based on the next TWT that was sent by the AP.
+A TWT peer STA that receives a frame from a TWT STA with which it has established an Implicit TWT agreement may respond to the STA with a frame that contains a Next TWT Info field (e.g. BAT, TACK, STACK).
+A TWT STA that is awake for an Implicit TWT SP and receives a frame with a Next TWT Info field from its TWT peer STA shall use the received Next TWT Info field value as the start of the next TWT, instead of the TWT value calculated by adding the value of Wake Interval associated with the TWT SP to the current TWT.
+Subsequent TWT start times associated with the same TWT agreement are calculated based on the next TWT that was sent by the TWT peer STA.

 NOTE: Changes to subclause 9.41.4 TWT Grouping are addressed by a different proposed comment resolution document.